cits3007/cits3007.github.io/src/index.md

     "on the right track" for a project, is to discuss them with the lab facilitators.

+    **Laptop requirement**{ class="hi-pri" }: Because this unit requires software that isn't permitted to be installed on UWA lab machines, you will need to use **your own laptop**{ class="hi-pri" } when attending labs.
+    Windows, Mac OS or Linux laptops are all acceptable.
+    Financial assistance is available from the University to students who are unable to purchase a laptop due to financial hardship -- see the [FAQ](/faq/#laptops) for more details.

 You can always get full details of lecture and lab times and venues by visiting UWA's **[Timetable site][cits3007-timetable]{ target="_blank" }**{ class="hi-pri" }.
 (If the information for {{ siteinfo.unitcode }} is not visible, then enter "{{ siteinfo.unitcode }}" in the
 box labelled "Unit search", and then click "Show timetable".)

+(Note, however, that in addition to all the labs that *are* running, the Timetable site may also show some lab sessions which are not yet running, due to insufficient demand -- check with the Unit Coordinator if you want to be sure whether a session is running.)

 [cits3007-timetable]: https://timetable.applications.uwa.edu.au/?selectunits={{ siteinfo.unitcode }}